Picture

 Buy or Sell now

-Queen Elizabeth II has ruled for over sixty seven years and is the longest reigning monarch in British history.
+Queen Elizabeth II ruled for over 70 years and was the longest reigning monarch in British history.
 In her long reign Queen Elizabeth’s coinage has been through several portrait changes, more so since decimalisation in February 1971.

 The young head type designed by Mary Gillick (1881 - 27 January 1965), the first woman sculptor to have an adopted design on a British coin.
 The master punch was engraved by Cecil Thomas, who designed the Coronation Crown of 1953.
 The young head portrait by Gillick continued on most issues until the 1967 dated coins, with one last final issue for a commemorative 1970 proof set.
 The Maundy coinage presented each Maundy Thursday continues to carry this young head portrait to the present time.
 It has become rather worn and touched up on the master tools and famously in 2002 when issued in gold for the Golden Jubilee proof sets, some of the Maundy Twopences literally had no nose on the portrait as the dies were engraved so weakly and shallow.